WHY I LEFT MY STARTUP

 So how did I realise my time had come to an end?
 Well, there were a couple of things:

-I have the itch (or should I say burning desire) to do something new.
+I have an itch (or should I say burning desire) to do something new.
 I’m sure most entrepreneurs will identify with this.
 More often than not, they have a lot of ideas floating around in their head and the need to explore these ideas can be very strong.
 Yes, I could have tacked a lot of these ideas as side projects.
 (Like so many before me have done) However, for me, I really needed a new start to get stuck into something new.
-Although if Im honest with myself, if this opportunity hadn’t come around I probably would have started a few side projects anyway.
+Although if I'm honest with myself, if this opportunity hadn’t come around I probably would have started a few side projects anyway.

 I was bored.
 (This relates to my first point above) And, yes it sounds crazy, especially when it comes to startup life, but the reality was I was feeling mentally bored and unstimulated and needed a big change.
 To add to that I wasn’t enjoying the interactions with customers anymore.
 It felt more like a chore and that’s never a good thing.
 Customers or clients are the lifeblood of any business and the minute they become an irritation or a chore, it’s time to reassess.